godotengine/godot-docs/classes/class_dictionary.rst

 - :ref:`int<class_int>`  **parse_json**  **(** :ref:`String<class_string>` json  **)**

-Parse json text to the dictionary.
+Parse JSON text to the dictionary.
 Return OK when successed or the error code when failed.

+Be aware that the JSON specification does not define integer or float types, but only a number type.
+Therefore, parsing a JSON text will convert every numerical values to :ref:`float<class_float>` types.

 .. _class_Dictionary_size: